folk-js/allio/docs/NOTES.md

 - [ ] **CLI tool?** - Use `allio` crate directly for scripting/automation without Tauri
 - [ ] **Query API?** - `allio.query()` for searching elements by predicate
 - [ ] **Select API?** - `allio.select(element_id)` for selecting items in lists/tables

+now:

+- Expose current API in TS and update RPC (get, recency)
+- remove click, write, writeValue, refresh
+- rename action to perform

+from reminders:

+- Ports demo piping more than just text… colors and booleans
+- Sketch out elements API with status: get, set, perform, observe, select, query, views
+- Need to ensure we don’t double subscribe, always clean up, and handle failures correctly (new error types?) failures could inform polling fallbacks???
+- Multiselect api?
+- MERGE!
+- future speculative structured data bridge!
+Any way to do this without community-maintained mappings??
+If not, how do we make that easy and effective?
+Map identifier to data?
+Hmmmm this seems like the hard end goal….
+Can prototype…
+- Can we get multiline strings??
+YES
+- Table data (spreadsheets!)
+- Observe API, add+remove observations, use notifs + polling
+- Tree views: pruning + contraction
+- Deprecate watch+unwatch (or just internal as add/remove trait via observers?)
+- Remove destruction special case?
+What about structural changes as a category?
+- Can we get filepaths?
+What about refs to entries in e.g. sqlite for Zotero and others?
+How do we bridge to structured data?
+- What does a query api look like?
+ARIA CSS selectors? observe selection?
+How in the world do we make this GLOBAL and efficient?
+That’s THE goal right?
+- Need a more robust WS discovery mechanism… what do other systems do?
+- Need non-overlay tests/demos: CLI tool, non-overlay web page…
+- Need to handle offscreen stuff correctly, currently we just stop polling but this is hacky, we still getElementAt… what’s the approach here?
+Can our approach double as cleanup/preparation for multiscreen and multi window?